-Within the Styles section colorbars may be defined which should be used initially for a certain variable of a dataset, as well as the value ranges.
+Within the Styles section, colorbars may be defined which should be used initially for a certain variable of a dataset, as well as the value ranges.
 For xcube viewer version 0.3.0 or higher the colorbars and the value ranges may be adjusted by the user within the xcube viewer.

 '''

 Styles:

 - Identifier: default

 ColorMappings:

 conc_chl:

-ColorBar: "plasma"
+ColorBar: plasma

 ValueRange: [0., 24.]

 conc_tsm:

-ColorBar: "PuBuGn"
+ColorBar: PuBuGn

 ValueRange: [0., 100.]

 kd489:

-ColorBar: "jet"
+ColorBar: jet

 ValueRange: [0., 6.]

 rgb:

 Red:

 Variable: conc_chl

 ValueRange: [0., 24.]

 Green:

 Variable: conc_tsm

 ValueRange: [0., 100.]

 Blue:

 Variable: kd489

 ValueRange: [0., 6.]

 '''

 The ColorMapping may be specified for each variable of the datasets to be served.
-If not specified, the server uses a default colorbar as well as a default value range.
+If not specified, xcube server will try to extract default values from attributes of dataset variables.
+The default value ranges are determined by: